Bushfoods & Bush Medicine

 To their knowledge, I can add to information that I’ve followed up on, academically, by looking at both old writings from explorers, priests, anthropologists and their ilk.

-The Ngarrindjeri and Kaurna names included for some of the plants are by no means comprehensive, they’re just what I’ve learned in my excursions and from doing a little reading here and there.
+The Ngarrindjeri and Kaurna names included for some of the plants are by no means comprehensive, they’re just what we’ve learned in my excursions and from doing a little reading here and there.
 It goes without saying that such rich cultural groups have many, many other words and names for vital parts of their tradition and culture.
-I’ll certainly add more as I learn them.
+I’ll certainly add more as we learn them.

 We’re always learning about our botanic community, taking new pics and meeting folks who know a lot more than we do, so keep checking your favourite plants on these pages.
 There’s always more to come!